Seatbelt Statistics: The Numbers Overwhelmingly Support the Use of Seatbelts

 Among those injured in car accidents, the cost of treating unbelted crash victims is 50% higher than the cost of treating belted crash victims.
 The fair inference is that injuries are substantially more severe for the unbelted than they are for the belted.
 Our experience as Erie car crash lawyers is consistent with this inference.

-If 90% of Americans wore seatbelts, it is estimated that there would be 5,500 fewer deaths annually; 132,000 fewer injuries; a 25% reduction in child fatalities; and a savings of $8.8 billion annually.
+It is estimated that if 90% of Americans wore seatbelts, there would be 5,500 fewer deaths annually; 132,000 fewer injuries; a 25% reduction in child fatalities; and a savings of $8.8 billion annually.

-The Pennsylvania car accident lawyers at Purchase & George encourage everyone to buckle up.
-It's the right thing to do for yourself, for your family and for your community.
+The Pennsylvania car accident lawyers at Purchase, George & Murphey, P.C. encourage everyone to buckle up.
+It’s the right thing to do for yourself, for your family, and for your community.

-If you or someone you love has been injured in a car accident in northwest Pennsylvania, the auto injury lawyers at Purchase & George can help.
-Call today for your free consult at 814-580-5017 or use the consult form at right.
-We'll help you to get the compensation you need for treatment, lost wages and to make up for your losses.
+If you or someone you love has been injured in a car accident in northwest Pennsylvania, the auto injury lawyers at Purchase, George & Murphey, P.C. can help.
+Call today for your free consult at 814-833-7100, or use the consult form.
+We’ll help you to get the compensation you need for treatment, for lost wages, and to make up for your losses.